stanislaw/SoftwareDesignHeuristics/README.md

 # Software Design Heuristics

+These are the heuristics that I and some of my colleagues find useful in our software engineering practice.
+We call “heuristics” everything that helps us to write better code given we keep them in mind.

+Some heuristics are of our own, sometimes we also learn from good books: heuristics here that are cited always have reference to original.

+All of these heuristics work only if taken altogether.
+Taken away from the rest, some of them can even contradict each other: if you take only few of them and exaggerate them, they will lose their value or even break things on your behalf.
+Some heuristics may overlap with each other.
+So do not be very serious about them :)

+Currently this is just a draft, very far from complete, with some random notes arbitrarily organized, do not expect it to be solid.
+If still this folklore genre works for you, feel free to share heuristics you might have in mind.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*